 For typical UK business data (commercial documents, employment records, financial accounts):

-• Encryption at rest with AES-256: expected
+- Encryption at rest with AES-256: expected

-• Encryption in transit with TLS 1.2+: expected
+- Encryption in transit with TLS 1.2+: expected

-• End-to-end encryption: not expected for ordinary business use
+- End-to-end encryption: not expected for ordinary business use

 For high-risk data (Article 9 special categories: health, biometric, criminal records):

-• The above plus tighter access controls
+- The above plus tighter access controls

-• End-to-end encryption: sometimes expected depending on the specific risk profile
+- End-to-end encryption: sometimes expected depending on the specific risk profile

 The ICO has not mandated end-to-end encryption for ordinary business workflows.
 They have made clear that encryption (in some form) is a required measure for personal data.

-What to look for in a vendor
+What encryption should you look for in a vendor?

 When evaluating “encrypted file sharing” claims, three questions: